cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

 AKS (Azure Kubernetes Service) clusters in BYOCNI mode to meet the requirements for the clustermesh feature.

-In this guide we will install two AKS clusters in BYOCNI (Bring Your Own CNI) mode and connect them together via clustermesh.
+This guide describes how to install two AKS clusters in BYOCNI (Bring Your Own CNI) mode and connect them together via clustermesh.
 This guide is not applicable for cross-cloud clustermesh since this guide doesn't expose the node IPs outside of the Azure cloud.